Mets overcome more injuries, beat Braves 3-1 - WHIZ News

 UP NEXT

 Braves LHP Tucker Davidson will make his 2021 debut Tuesday night after being recalled from Triple-A Gwinnett on Monday.
 Davidson allowed seven runs, two earned, in only 1 2/3 innings against Boston in his only 2020 game in the majors.
 He was 2-0 with a 0.64 ERA in two games with Gwinnett this season.
 Davidson’s start gives other starters, including Charlie Morton, an extra day of rest.
-Mets manager Luis Rojas said he would wait until after Monday night’s game to announce Tuesday’s starter.
+The Mets had not announced a starter for Tuesday.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports